bitnet-io/qtum-bitnet/doc/files.md

 ## Legacy subdirectories and files

-These subdirectories and files are no longer used by Qtum Core:
+These subdirectories and files are no longer used by Bitnet Core:

 Path           | Description | Repository notes
 ---------------|-------------|-----------------